KimNikita/CookingSimulatorVR/README.md

 ## About

 This branch contains source code and setup file (.apk) of game for android (version > 7).
-Use only with GearVR helmet.
+Use only with GearVR helmet or special controller.

 ## Installation